Dear Souls and Hearts Community,

 Calling all Catholic therapists, counselors, and graduate students in mental health fields…

-If are a Catholic clinician and my weekly reflections and my Interior Integration for Catholics podcast speak to you, considering joining me in the Interior Therapist Community – we are enrolling for our fall groups now.
+If are a Catholic clinician and my weekly reflections and my Interior Integration for Catholics podcast speak to you, considering joining me in the Interior Therapist Community.
 Join 90 other Catholic clinicians and clinicians-in-training on this adventure of deepening and solidifying your own human formation, informed by Internal Family Systems and grounded in a Catholic understanding of the human person.
-You can let us know you are interested by filling out this form.

 If you’re not a therapist, please forward this to some therapist, counselor or grad student you know who might be interested.